spring-tips/java-14/README.md

 );
 ```

-At this point, I'd normally either slog through writing the Javabean object using my IDE's code-generation facilities, or I'd use Lombok to annotate my way to a compiler-synthesized object that has getters, setters, `toString`, and an implementatino of `equals`.
+At this point, I'd normally either slog through writing the Javabean object using my IDE's code-generation facilities, or I'd use Lombok to annotate my way to a compiler-synthesized object that has getters, setters, `toString`, and an implementation of `equals`.
 I might even make some begrudging reference to other languages' ability to make this tedious kind of work trivial.
 Scala supports _case classes_.
 Kotlin supports _data classes_.

 And Java 14 supports _record_s.